smartspaces-io/smartspaces/BUILD.md

 ```
 smartspaces.dev.home=/home/you/smartspaces
+smartspaces.dev.home.subdir.default=latest
 ```

 The value is where you have an instance of Smart Spaces that you use for developing and testing Smart Spaces activities.
-This folder should contain subfolders master, controller, workbench for each compoenent of an Smart Spaces development environment.
+This folder should contain subfolders master, controller, workbench for each component of an Smart Spaces development environment.

 - To build Smart Spaces and install updated files into your development